There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 Stage 2 — Search For Information (MOFU)

-If a person suddenly feels hungry on a Monday afternoon, they are most likely to quickly search the internet to find nearby restaurants.
+If a person suddenly feels hungry on a Monday afternoon, they are most likely to search the internet to find nearby restaurants quickly.
 On the other hand, if your laptop starts to malfunction, you are more likely to spend a considerable amount of time researching solutions online.
 You might even call professionals if the DIY techniques fail and spend time reading customer reviews.

 Going by the data published by Trust Radius, in 2022, around 33% more buyers spent more time researching before purchasing than they did last year.
 Accordingly, this stage of the marketing funnel is becoming more in-depth.
-In this stage, people are not just looking for promotional content; instead, they are on the lookout for possible solutions to the problems they are facing.
+In this stage, people are not just looking for promotional content; instead, they are looking for possible solutions to their problems.

 Stage 3 — Evaluating The Alternatives (MOFU)

 After the leads know the possible alternatives they can try, it is time to compare them.
 A customer likes to weigh the choices before deciding which option to go for.
-It might be pretty simple to determine which restaurant to take your date to, for instance.
+It might be pretty simple to determine which restaurant to take your date to.
 Ask them what they are in the mood for; accordingly, you can make your pick!

 However, things are not so simple all the time.
 Sometimes, customers might evaluate their marketing automation program to see if their sales funnel can be improved.

-You must remember that customers are more serious and do not just casually engage in research during this stage.
-If you are just starting and running on a limited marketing budget, you can skip the first few stages of the marketing funnel.
+It would be best to remember that customers are more severe and do not casually engage in research during this stage.
+If you are starting and running on a limited marketing budget, you can skip the first few stages of the marketing funnel.

-You can specifically target those leads who are at the bottom of the funnel to ensure that conversion is maximum with minimal spending and effort.
+You can specifically target those leads at the bottom of the funnel to ensure that conversion is maximum with minimal spending and effort.